liuzihe02/RDPO/README.md

+# Reasoning DPO

+This is a fork of the Critique Fine Tuning repo, made for initial experimentation

+## Notes

+- `LlamaFactory` is stored in the `train/` subdirectory

+---

 # CritiqueFineTuning

 This repo contains the code for [Critique Fine-Tuning: Learning to Critique is More Effective than Learning to Imitate](https://arxiv.org/abs/2501.17703).
 In this paper, we introduce Critique Fine-Tuning (CFT) - a paradigm shift in LLM training where models learn to critique rather than imitate!